Harappa: History

 The earliest recognisably Harappan sites date to 3500 BC.
 This early phase lasts till around 2600 BC.
-We then enter the Mature phase from 2600 BC to 2000 BC.
+The civilization's mature phase lasted from 2600 BC to 2000 BC.
 This is when the great cities were at their height.
-Then, from around 2000 BC we have a steady disintegration that lasts till 1400 BC – what is usually called Late Harappan.
+Then, from around 2000 BC, there was a steady disintegration that lasted till 1400 BC – what is usually called Late Harappan.
 There is no sign that the Harappan cities were laid waste by invaders.
 The evidence strongly points to natural causes.
-A number of studies show that the area which is today the Thar desert was once far wetter and that the climate gradually became drier.
+A number of studies show that the area which is today the Thar Desert was once far wetter and that the climate gradually became drier.